solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

     Ok(())
 }
 ```

 #### Adding Hashes to the Tree

 Once the Merkle tree is initialized, you can begin adding data hashes to it.
-This process involves passing the uncompressed data to an Instruction handler within
+This process involves passing the uncompressed data to an Instruction handler
-your program, which will hash the data, log it to the Noop Program, and then use
+within your program, which will hash the data, log it to the Noop Program, and
-the State Compression Program's `append` instruction to add the hash to the
+then use the State Compression Program’s `append` instruction to add the hash to
-tree.
-Here's how the Instruction Handler operates in detail:
+the tree.
+Here’s how the Instruction Handler operates in detail:

 1. **Hash the Data**: Use the `hashv` function from the `keccak` crate to hash
    the data.
-It's recommended to include the data owner or authority in the hash
+It’s recommended to include the data owner or authority in the hash
    to ensure that only the proper authority can modify it.
 2. **Log the Data**: Create a log object representing the data you want to log
    to the Noop Program.
 Then, call `wrap_application_data_v1` to issue a CPI